Strongyloidiasis: Treatment

 The consensus drug of choice for the treatment of uncomplicated strongyloidiasis is ivermectin.
 However, even if it is considered the main drug of choice, recent studies have illustrated the challenges in ivermectin curing strongyloidiasis.
 Ivermectin does not kill the Strongyloides larvae, only the adult worms, therefore repeat dosing may be necessary to properly eradicate the infection.
-There is an auto-infective cycle of roughly two weeks in which ivermectin should be re-administered; however, additional dosing may still be necessary as it will not kill Strongyloides in the blood or larvae deep within the bowels or diverticula.
+There is an auto-infective cycle of roughly two weeks during which ivermectin should be re-administered; however, additional dosing may still be necessary as it will not kill Strongyloides in the blood or larvae deep within the bowels or diverticula.
 Other drugs that can be effective are albendazole and thiabendazole (25 mg/kg twice daily for 5 days—400 mg maximum (generally)).
 All patients who are at risk of disseminated strongyloidiasis should be treated.
 The optimal duration of treatment for patients with disseminated infections is not clear.

 Treatment of strongyloidiasis can be difficult and if ceasing treatment before being entirely cleared Strongyloides via the autoinfective cycle has been known to live in individuals for decades; even after initial or inadequate sustained treatment.
-Continued treatment, blood and stool monitoring thus may be necessary even if symptoms temporarily resolve.
-As cited earlier, due to the fact that some infections are insidiously asymptomatic, and relatively expensive bloodwork is often inconclusive via false-positives or false-negatives, just as stool samples can be unreliable in diagnoses, there is yet unfortunately no real gold standard for proof of cure, mirroring the lack of an efficient and reliable methodology of diagnosis.
+Continued treatment, blood, and stool monitoring thus may be necessary even if symptoms temporarily resolve.
+As cited earlier, since some infections are insidiously asymptomatic, and relatively expensive bloodwork is often inconclusive via false-positives or false-negatives, just as stool samples can be unreliable in diagnoses, there is yet no real gold standard for proof of cure, mirroring the lack of an efficient and reliable methodology of diagnosis.
 An objective eradication standard for strongyloidiasis is elusive given the high degree of suspicion needed to even begin treatment, the sometimes difficulty of the only definitive diagnostic criteria of detecting and isolating larvae or adult Strongyloides, the importance of early diagnosis, particularly before steroid treatments, and the very wide variability and exclusion/inclusion of differing collections of diffuse symptoms.
 Disregarding mis-ascribing bonafide delusional parasitosis disorders, strongyloidiasis should be more well known among medical professionals and have serious consideration for broad educational campaigns in effected geographic locales both within the semi-tropical developed world and otherwise, as well as in the tropical developing world where, among many other neglected tropical diseases, it is endemic.

-Government programs are needed to help decontaminate endemic areas and to help effected populations from infection.
-Furthermore, progress is required in establishing financial support to facilitate and cover affordable medications for individuals in effected at-risk regions and communities to help continuing treatments.
+Government programs are needed to help decontaminate endemic areas and to help affected populations from infection.
+Furthermore, progress is required in establishing financial support to facilitate and cover affordable medications for individuals in affected at-risk regions and communities to help continue treatments.